 (a) The applicant shall provide notice to those persons described in (a)1 to 5 below, of the filing of an application for a permit under this chapter for projects considered a major project under the 90-Day Construction Permit Rules (N.J.A.C.
-7:1C), for projects along trout associated water-courses, for projects exposing acid-producing soils, for projects requesting a hardship exemption and for an appeal of the Department's decision on an application deemed complete for review.
-The notice shall include a description of the nature and location of the proposed project, data on the application (a copy of the CP-1 form will be acceptable to fulfill these requirements) and a request that written comments be sent to the Department at the address stipulated in N.J.A.C.
+7:1C), for projects along trout associated watercourses, for projects exposing acid-producing soils, for projects requesting a hardship exemption and for an appeal of the Department's decision on an application deemed complete for review.
+The notice shall include a description of the nature and location of the proposed project, data on the application, (a copy of the completed Land Use Regulation Program (LURP) permit application form will be acceptable to fulfill these requirements) and a request that written comments be sent to the Department at the address stipulated at N.J.A.C.
 7:13-1.5.
 The notice shall be sent to the following agencies and individuals: